Mirzyaaliii/Speech-Enhancement/README.md

 ## Algorithm
 In this project, Time-Frequency (T-F) masking-based approach is used<sup>1</sup>, which works on supervised-learning.
 In its simplest form, supervised model estimates an ideal T-F mask of a noisy mixture using a trained classifier, typically, any DL-based architecture, e.g, DNN, CNN.
-An ideal T-F mask indicates whether, or to what extent, each T-F unit is dominated by target speech/
+An ideal T-F mask indicates whether, or to what extent, each T-F unit is dominated by target speech.

 ## Dataset